dynamicstrategies/cardano-reward-calculator/README.md

 ### Monte Carlo
 Monte Carlo is an algorithm that relies on repeated random number sampling to estimate numerical resulsts.
-It is often used in finance and engeneering to estimate a results for which a closed form solutions doesn't exist or is too difficult to derived.
+It is often used in finance and engineering to estimate a results for which a closed form solutions doesn't exist or is too difficult to derived.
-It is also often used to explain to the end user the final results as, if expaliend clearly, it can be easier to understand than a mathematical derivation
+It is also often used to explain to the end user the final results as, if explained clearly, it can be easier to understand than a mathematical derivation

 We used Monte Carlor in the calculator because:
 - It makes the estimate of the staking reward more accurate
 - It explains why there is difference in reward for stake pools with different saturation
 - It shows the factor that luck plays when delegating to stake pools with a smaller saturation

+#### Binomial CDF
+The Binomial Cumulative Distribution Function (CDF) is the center-piece of the monte carlo simulation.
+It tells us the probability that at most N number of blocks will be minted by a staking pool in a given epoch out of ~21,600 possible blocks.

+A wikipedia article on what the <a href="https://en.wikipedia.org/wiki/Binomial_distribution">Binomial distribution</a> is a useful refresher

+The Binomial CDF is implemented in `utils.js`

 ### Frontend vs. Backend